 Notwithstanding the recent debt and equity transactions, as described in "-Liquidity and Capital Resources" and in Note 1 Description of Business and Basis of Presentation-Going Concern, Financial Condition and Liquidity and Capital Resources in the notes to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report, there continues to be a substantial doubt about our ability to continue as a going concern.
 We do not have sufficient liquidity to meet our operating needs and satisfy our debt obligations for at least the next 12 months.
-We expect that we will need to engage in additional financings to fund our operations and satisfy our obligations in the near-term.
+As of June 30, 2024, the Company had approximately \$3.2 million in cash and short-term investments and \$8.3 million in accounts receivable.
+This amount is insufficient to satisfy the Company's short term obligations including accounts payable of \$14.0 million and \$24.6 million in Secured Notes as of June 30, 2024.
+The Company will need to consider and implement significant cost cutting measures, including further reductions in force.
+We need to engage in additional financings to fund our operations, continue to fund payroll for employees, and satisfy our obligations in the near-term.
 Without such additional funding, we will not be able to continue operations and may be required to sell assets, liquidate and/or file for bankruptcy.